Bots

 • Ensure you have no ambiguity in your topics.
 For instance, the word “Service” may be too generic if you want to transfer to different services.
 Rather use healthcare|medical|emergency as identifiers or use more complex Regular Expressions to identify replies.

-Nimbus AI Services - Audio Intent Analyzer
+Nimbus AI Services - Profile: Intent Analyzer

 🔎By design (not a limitation or reportable issue):